 Is Sundial Growers SNDL Stock a Good Buy?

 This is an interesting question: Is Sundial Growers a good buy?
 I have given some thought to this and my basic summary is this: Time is money.
-Sundial is going to acquire several more companies with its cahs-on-hand.
+Sundial is going to acquire several more pot stocks & cannabis companies with its cash-on-hand.
 They are even acquiring companies at discounted valuations.
 But, its core business has always been troubling to me seeing how it has not been able to make a profit.
 In fact, they are far from being able to make a profit with a -33% gross margin rate.

 While they now have Inner Spirit Holdings to sell their products through, that does not necessarily mean they will instantaneously increase gross margins to a level that will be profitable any time soon.
 There will be economies of scale and productivity gains with increased revenues, true.
 But, this will take time.